 5. White and bright

-If you prefer less colour, keep your boho living room more simple by sticking to plenty of white.
-In this space, the white walls provide a beautiful foundation for the rest of the room.
-And the red brick framing the fireplace adds a warm touch.
+If you prefer less colour, keep your Boho living room more simple by sticking to plenty of white.
+Tried and true, white walls provide a beautiful foundation for the rest of the room.

 6. Get creative with your art

-Branch out from the usual art prints on the wall and choose colourful plates instead.
+Branch out from the usual art prints on the wall and choose plates or flat baskets instead.
 This is an especially great idea if you’ve collected special pieces from overseas.
-Naturally, this will create a feature wall.
-So choose a focal point (in this case the TV) that you want to frame and go all out!
+These will come together to naturally create a feature wall.
+So choose a focal point that you want to frame and go all out!

-Want some more inspo for you wall?
+Want some more inspo for your wall?
 Check out these feature wall ideas.

 7. Dark grey couch

-Can you do boho with dark furniture?
+Can you do Boho with dark furniture?
 Why yes, you can!
-Take this living room, for example.
-The dark-grey L-shaped couch contrasts perfectly against the white and beige walls.
-Bring the boho element into the room by placing art prints on a custom timber shelf and adding a timber bowl to your coffee table.
+A dark-grey couch contrasts perfectly against white and beige walls.
+Bring the Boho element into the room by placing art prints on a custom timber shelf and adding a timber bowl to your coffee table.

-This room may be a little more modern than it is boho – but it still has boho elements.
-First, there’s the black-and-white rug which sets the foundation for this room.
-And then there’s the vase full of greenery on the timber floating shelf, and the potted plant on the timber coffee table.
+Even if you prefer your living room to be a little more modern than full Boho, you can still have Boho elements.
+First, a graphic patterned black-and-white rug can set the foundation for the room.
+And then add a vase full of greenery on the timber floating shelf, and a potted plant on the timber coffee table.
 It’s these little touches that add character and charm to your room!

 9. Mustard and green

-Mustard is a really popular colour choice right now, especially when it comes to boho design.
-And while this living room maybe a little too chic to truly be boho, it certainly has boho touches.
-The mustard pillows on the couch bring colour and warmth to the room, and the greenery at the back adds a cool touch of nature.
+Mustard is a really popular colour choice right now, especially when it comes to Boho design.
+And mustard is great for adding Boho touches.
+Mustard pillows on the couch easily bring colour and warmth to the room, and placing greenery at the back adds a cool touch of nature.

 10. Brown leather and timber